bitrise-io/devcenter/_articles/en/monitoring/getting-started-with-trace.md

 5. Open your app in Xcode.
 6. Add the bitrise_configuration.plist file to the Xcode project by dragging and dropping it to the root of the project.

-#### Initialising the SDK
+#### Initializing the SDK

-After adding the `bitrise_configuration.plist` file to your Xcode project, you need to add Trace to the Swift Package Manager.
+After [adding the `bitrise_configuration.plist` file to your Xcode project](/monitoring/getting-started-with-trace/#adding-the-config-file-to-your-app), you need to add Trace to the Swift Package Manager.

 1. Go to **File** > **Swift Packages** > **Add Package Dependency**.
 2. Enter the repository URL: (https://github.com/bitrise-io/trace-cocoa-sdk.git)\[https://github.com/bitrise-io/trace-cocoa-sdk.git\].

 #### Configuring your Xcode project to run Trace

-After adding the `bitrise_configuration.plist` file to your Xcode project, and adding Trace to the Swift Package Manager, you need two more steps to make Trace work:
+After [adding the `bitrise_configuration.plist` file to your Xcode project](/monitoring/getting-started-with-trace/#adding-the-config-file-to-your-app), and [adding Trace to the Swift Package Manager](/monitoring/getting-started-with-trace/#initializing-the-sdk), you need two more steps to make Trace work:

 * Add Other Linker Flags to application target.
 * Create a Trace object in code.